gitpitch/gitpitch/docs/grid-layouts/flow.md

 ### Column Flow

+When `flow=col` is activated the following layout and spacing behaviors occur within the block:

-When `flow=col` is activated block items are rendered vertically within the block.
-An equal amount of space is injected between each block item and at the start and end of the block.
+1. Block items are rendered vertically within the block.
+2. An equal amount of space is injected between each block item
+3. And an equal amount of space is injected at the start and end of the block.

 The following sample slide screenshot helps to clarify this concept.
 Note, the sample block height here is 100% of the slide height:

 ![Sample slide demonstrating grid layouts column flow](../_images/gitpitch-grid-layouts-flow-col.png)